Choline-phosphate cytidylyltransferase

-where the two substrates of this enzyme are CTP and choline phosphate, and the two products are diphosphate and CDP-choline.
+The enzyme characterised from guinea pig liver combines cytidine triphosphate and phosphocholine to give citicoline, with pyrophosphate (PP_{i}) as a byproduct.
 It is responsible for regulating phosphatidylcholine content in membranes.

+In humans, the enzyme protein is encoded by the genes PCYT1A and PCYT1B.
+These have been extensively studied.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is CTP:choline-phosphate cytidylyltransferase.
 Other names in common use include phosphorylcholine transferase, CDP-choline pyrophosphorylase, CDP-choline synthetase, choline phosphate cytidylyltransferase, CTP-phosphocholine cytidylyltransferase, CTP:phosphorylcholine cytidylyltransferase, cytidine diphosphocholine pyrophosphorylase, phosphocholine cytidylyltransferase, phosphorylcholine cytidylyltransferase, and phosphorylcholine:CTP cytidylyltransferase.
-This enzyme participates in aminophosphonate metabolism and glycerophospholipid metabolism.